-Recognize workplace chemicals and acknowledge the risks associated with their use.
+Recognize workplace chemical hazards and the risks associated with their use

-List conditions that may present an exposure risk, possible routes of exposure and the factors that influence the individual’s reaction to a chemical exposure incident.
+List conditions that may present an exposure risk, possible routes of exposure, and the factors that influence an individual's reaction to a chemical exposure incident

 If you work with industrial chemicals each day, then you make your living in a high-risk work environment.
 Chemicals are a broad category, but almost always we’re talking about substances that are unpredictable, unstable, and dangerous when handled unsafely.
 Chemicals may be made of organic or inorganic compounds that, in some combination, are not naturally occurring in the environment, which is part of the reason they present a danger.
 They are normally highly refined and now more than ever, created for specialized processes or purposes.